Posts Tagged ‘Independents Week’

-Monadnock Buy Local is a proud member of AMIBA, the organization behind Independents Week.
-AMIBA is part of a growing national movement of communities rallying to support their independent businesses, take control of their local economies, and reverse the trend of chains and big boxes displacing locally-owned businesses: http://www.amiba.net.
+Monadnock Buy Local is affiliated with the American Independent Business Alliance (AMIBA) and is part of a growing national movement of communities rallying to support their independent businesses, take control of their local economies, and reverse the trend of chains and big boxes displacing locally owned businesses: http://www.amiba.net.

 Download a PDF of the Independents Week Poster

 It’s a week to celebrate our local economy and unique independent businesses & the launching of “Monadnock Buy Local”, a volunteer led initiative to promote locally owned businesses.

 And to celebrate the local Toadstool Bookshops are offering